dickdavis/token_authority/README.md

 gem "token_authority"
 ```

-Run bundle and the install generator:
+Install the gem, generate the required set-up files, and run the migration:

 ```bash
 $ bundle